imauserbot/IP-Details/README.md

 An Flask app made with Python for getting user IP address right to your inbox in Telegram.

+This is proven very useful to me 🙂 to track approx location of anyone.

+Maybe it become more useful to track your <b>girlfriend </b> or <b>boyfriend.  🤷  </b>

 ---
 ## Usage :
 From this app, You can get anyones approx location.